tiarre-j/Tiarreinstagram-Codepath-Part2/README.md

 # Project 3 - *Codepath- Part2

-**mondoinstagram** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Tiarreinstagram** is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: **24** hours spent in total
+Time spent: **25** hours spent in total

 ## User Stories